-I hope to cover most of the text.
+My intention starting out is to cover the entire text, approximately one chapter per week.
 However, I recognize that each group of students is unique, and I will try to maintain a pace which is comfortable for those of you making a genuine effort.